ngxs/store/docs/plugins/router.md

 export class AppModule {}
 ```

-Now the route will be reflected in your store under the `route` state name.
+Now the route will be reflected in your store under the `router` state name.
 The
 state is represented as a `RouterStateSnapshot` object.

 You can also navigate using the store's dispatch method.
 It accepts the following